SamehPierre/log_analysis/README.md

 ## Project contents
 ### This project consists of the following files:

-newsdatadb.py - The Python program that connects to the PostgreSQL database, executes the SQL queries and displays the results. output.txt - A plain text file that is a copy of program's output.
+newsdatadb.py - The Python program that connects to the PostgreSQL database, executes the SQL queries and displays the results.<br />
+output.txt - A plain text file that is a copy of program's output. <br />
 README.md - This read me file.